Pssst! I got jewels of Opar and a string of pearls… wanna make a deal?

 LORE, NOT LABELS

-The sheer variety of plants brought in over the decades has been astounding.
+The sheer variety of plants brought to plant swaps over the decades has been astounding.
 There are the usual begonias, peppers, and crape myrtles, but the best are the lovably weird ones, some rarely ever seen for sale anywhere.

 The left-brain horticulturist in me knows proper Latin appellations, but none are as descriptive as their sweet country names like milk and wine lily, butcher broom, cashmere bouquet, prince’s feather, hen and chicks, touch-me-not, bird’s eye pepper, walking iris, Turk’s turban, horse tail, chicken gizzard, string of pearls, snake plant, moon and stars melon, beautyberry, lady fingers, Moses in the boat, elephant ears, devil’s backbone, hidden ginger, everlasting, rose of Sharon, Jacobs ladder, jewels of Opar, soapwort, rice paper, dipper Jew, roselle, country girls…